mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 These two boards are designed to work together as a set.

 Each sub-board design is contained in a pair of EAGLE files: **.sch** is the schematic, and **.brd** is the physical board layout file.

+The **.sch** file is a schematic, which is a special symbolic language that electrical engineers use to describe the connections between components in a circuit.
+The symbology is more or less standardized, so anyone with a basic knowledge of electronics should be able to read it.
+The schematic doesn't have any details on how the parts are laid out physically, so it can't be used by itself to manufacture a board.
+It's primarily for use by humans, to understand how the board works at the electronic level.

-A **.brd** file represents the complete physical layout of the board, with the placement of all components and the copper connections between them.
+The **.brd** file represents the complete physical layout of the board.
+This implements the same abstract network of connections contained in the schematic, but it adds full details on the exact physical placement of each component, and the layout of the copper traces between components.
 The **.brd** file contains everything that a manufacturer needs to make a physical copy of the board.
-The schematic in an **.sch** file is the electrical engineer's view of the board, showing the abstract connections between components in a way that's easier for humans to read, without the physical layout details.

 ### Viewing an EAGLE file